All Episodes

 So we bring them back.

-An interesting way to make the point, and that is we talked about this a minute ago, and that that is that the all during the uh the eighties and nineties, uh, when Murphy Brown and Dan Quayle uh conservatives expressed concern about the moral depravity and the sexual mores and the violence that was uh permeating primetime television.
+Excuse me, an interesting way to make the point, and that is, we talked about this a minute ago, and that is that all during the 80s and 90s with Murphy Brown and Dan Quayle, conservatives expressed concern about the moral depravity and the sexual mores and the violence that was permeating primetime television.

-This stuff has never been proved influence behavior, blah, blah.
+This stuff has never been proved to influence behavior, blah, blah, blah.

-Now we've arrived at the point where it's influencing the way troops conduct torture in their jobs, the U.S. military.
+Now we've arrived to the point where it's influencing the way troops conduct torture in their jobs, the U.S. military.

 It's a good point.